Flone-dnb/SilentServer/README.md

 All versions before 2.20.0 were released under the MIT license.

 # Build
-Silent is built with the MSVC 2017 64 bit compiler and Qt Framework (through Qt Creator).
+Silent is built using Qt Framework (through Qt Creator).
+The server can run on Windows and Linux.